01 of 06

 Just because most visitors to Toledo only visit for the day doesn't mean it's not a great place to stay.
 Apart from allowing you to take your time and see everything you want without feeling rushed, getting accommodations in Toledo and venturing out on a day trip is a great way to experience the region.

-The best of these day trips is a journey to see the windmills of Consuegra, similar to the ones made famous by the novel Don Quijote, and there are regular buses from Toledo that leave every hour or so and take approximately 90 minutes to complete the journey through these little La Mancha villages.
+The best of these day trips is a journey to see the windmills of Consuegra, similar to the ones made famous by the novel Don Quixote.
+There are regular buses from Toledo that leave every hour or so and take approximately 90 minutes to complete the journey through these little La Mancha villages.

 There are also buses to Cuenca, Aranjuez and, sometimes, to Granada.
-However, check with bus operators because not all of them, especially the Granada route, will run year round.
+But, check with bus operators because not all of them, especially the Granada route, will run throughout the year.

-- Toledo to Aranjuez—An alternative to going straight back to Madrid (or straight to Toledo from Madrid).
+- Toledo to Aranjuez—This is a great alternative to going straight back to Madrid (or straight to Toledo from Madrid).
 This train departs three times a day with service run by Aisa (not ALSA).

 - Toledo to Cuenca—There is only one train per day that usually departs in the evenings and is run by Aisa.